Patten (shoe)

-Pattens are protective overshoes that were worn in Europe from the Middle Ages until the early 20th century.
+Pattens, also known by other names, are protective overshoes that were worn in Europe from the Middle Ages until the early 20th century.
+In appearance, they sometimes resembled contemporary clogs or sandals.
 Pattens were worn outdoors over a normal shoe, had a wooden or later wood and metal sole, and were held in place by leather or cloth bands.
-Pattens functioned to elevate the foot above the mud and dirt (including human effluent and animal dung) of the street, in a period when road and urban paving was minimal.

-Etymology
+Pattens functioned to elevate the foot above the ground, to protect leather shoes from water, snow or mud.
+Women continued to wear pattens in muddy conditions until the 19th or even early 20th century.

+Names

 The word patten probably derives from the Old French patte meaning hoof or paw.

-Women continued to wear pattens in muddy conditions until the 19th or even early 20th century.
-In appearance, they may resemble contemporary clogs or sandals, but though historical usage was apparently not always consistent, the term now is used only to describe protective overshoes worn over another pair of shoes.
+It was also spelled patyn and in other ways.
+Historically, pattens were sometimes used to protect hose without an intervening pair of footwear and thus the name was sometimes extended to similar shoes like clogs.
+In modern use, however, the term is properly restricted to overshoes.
+In fact, medieval English also used the terms clogs and galoshes alongside pattens but, if there were subtle differences intended, that is no longer clear and all medieval and early modern overshoes are now usually referred to as pattens for convenience.

 Medieval period

-Pattens were worn during the Middle Ages outdoors, and in public places, over (outside of) the thin soled shoes of that era.
+During the Middle Ages, pattens were worn outdoors, and in public places, over (outside of) the thin soled shoes of that era.
 Pattens were worn by both men and women during the Middle Ages, and are especially seen in art from the 15th century; a time when poulaines—shoes with very long, pointed toes—were particularly in fashion.

-Medieval pattens were known in English by the terms: 'patyns', 'clogges', and 'galoches', but the original shades of meaning and distinction between these terms is now unclear.
-Medieval and Early Modern overshoes are now all usually referred to as 'pattens' for convenience.

 Types

 There were three main types of pattens.
 One of these types had a wooden 'platform' sole raised from the ground, either with wooden wedges or iron stands.
 A second variant had a flat wooden sole, often hinged.
 The third type had a flat sole made from stacked layers of leather.
 Some later European varieties of these pattens had a laminated sole; light wooden inner sections with leather above and below.

 In earlier varieties of pattens, dating from the 12th century on, the stilt or wedge variety were more common.
 From the late 14th century, the flat variety became increasingly common.
 Leather pattens became fashionable in the 14th and 15th centuries, and in London, appear to have begun to be worn as shoes over hose in the 15th century, spreading to a much wider section of the public.
-Most London patten soles were constructed of alder, willow or poplar woods.
+Most London patten soles were constructed of alder, willow, or poplar wood.